liferay/liferay-docs/discover/analytics-cloud/articles/04-forms-analytics.markdown

 ### Submissions

-Submissions is a daily count of the number of times the Submit button was clicked on a Form over the selected time period.
-It's the best metric for judging a form's effectiveness, because that's why the form was created in the first place: to collect data entered into the form.
+Submissions counts the number of times the Submit button was clicked on a Form.
+It's the gold standard metric for a form, because that''s why the form was created in the first place: to collect data entered into the form.
 If the Submit button isn't clicked, you don't get the data you were after.

+The Submissions trend line shows the number of times the Submit button was clicked each day over the selected time period.

 ### Views

 Views is a common metric among all Assets (and Pages).

-Useful with the time period filter, Views is the daily number of views for a Form in a given period of time. <!-- are there mising details we should provide on exactly how a View is calculated for an asset? -->
+Useful with the time period filter, Views is the number of views for a Form in a given period of time.
+It's not the same as the number of visitors, because it doesn't try to count only unique IP addresses.
+So over the last 30 days, one visitor (IP address) could come back to the Page 100 times.
+That means there are 100 Page Views, but only one visitor (assuming they used the same device to access the Page each time.
+However, a unique view won't be logged for a single user unless at least 30 minutes of inactivity <!-- need info on whether 30 minutes is accurate and that this is how views are calculated--> on the Page passes before the user interacts with the Page again.

 SCREENSHOT